 Please see our nut-aware policy below.

-Campers who wish to celebrate their birthday at camp will have popsicles with their group at the morning snack.
-Outside birthday treats are not permitted.
+Birthdays!
+Campers who wish to celebrate their birthday at camp should send in a note their counselor.
+Counselors will arrange for the birthday campers' group to have popsicles and sing Happy Birthday at the morning snack.
+Sorry, outside birthday treats are not permitted.

 Yes, we have a nut-aware campus.
 We ask families and staff to refrain from packing/bringing nut products for lunch and/or snack.
 Campers' lunches are monitored by staff.
 The camp provides nut-free snacks and nut-free lunches on Fridays; ingredient lists are provided when requested.
 For birthdays, the camp will provide campers and their group with a special popsicle treat.
 Please contact the director at email@example.com for more information about our nut aware policies.

 You are welcome to make friendship requests for your camper.
 The friend(s) must be in the same age group/grade in order for us to be able to place them together.
 We can only guarantee one friend, however, we can typically accommodate multiple friends.
 You may submit your requests during the registration process.

 All campers are required to be potty-trained in order to participate in our program.
 Due to local Board of Health regulations, campers are not permitted to wear pull-ups.
 Our directors and staff will work with and meet with families, as we understand that this is sometimes an ongoing process for our younger campers.
 If you are unsure whether your child will be ready in time for camp, you may register risk-free.
 Refunds and/or credits are available for families who many need more time.
 We ask that you notify us as early as possible if you need to postpone your child's start date, or withdraw.